Reducing Your Database Hosting Costs: DigitalOcean vs. AWS vs. Azure

 Is my database cluster still highly available?

 Yes.
-All of our high availability options are offered in DigitalOcean, including 2 Replicas + 1 Arbiter, 3 Replicas and custom replica set setups.
-DigitalOcean does not have the concept of availability zones (AZ), so we distribute the nodes across different regions.
-For example, in the US, we distribute nodes across New York 3, New York 2 and New York 1.
+All of our high availability options are offered in DigitalOcean, including 2 Replicas + 1 Arbiter, 3 Replicas, and custom replica set setups.
+DigitalOcean does not have the concept of availability zones (AZ), so we distribute the nodes across MongoDB DigitalOcean Regions – ScaleGrid different regions.
+For example, in the US, we distribute nodes across New York 3, New York 2, and New York 1.

 Does it affect latency?

 Yes, you can see an increase in latency.
-Ideally, we would want to see both the application and the database in the same datacenter.
-So, if you’re hosting your application in AWS or Azure and move your database to DigitalOcean, you will see an increase in latency.
-However, the average latencies between AWS US-East and the DigitalOcean New York datacenter locations are typically only 17.4 ms round trip time.
+Ideally, we would want to see both the application and the database in the same data center.
+So, if you’re hosting your application in AWS or Azure and moving your database to DigitalOcean, you will see an increase in latency.
+However, the average latencies between AWS US-East and the DigitalOcean New York data center locations are typically only 17.4 ms round trip time.

 How can I migrate?